Access Control Policies

 IP Allowlist (Recommended)

-Only allow access from approved IP addresses or ranges.
+Only allow access from approved IP addresses:

 IP Blocklist

-Block specific IP addresses known to be malicious or suspicious.
+Block specific malicious or suspicious IPs:

-Important: Allowlist takes precedence over blocklist.
+Allowlist takes precedence over blocklist.
 An IP in both lists will be allowed.

 Time-Based Access Control